Water

 by 2050 about half a billion people are likely to be subject to water-stress."

-As with clean air, access to clean water will be partly determined by economic inequality.
+As with clean air, access to clean water is often determined by economic inequality.

 “Madagascar ... is experiencing its worst drought in four decades.”